Embodied LLM Agents Learn to Cooperate in Organized Teams: Method

 \subsection{\textit{Criticize-Reflect} Method for Improving Organizational Structure}

-We leverage powerful LLMs to optimize the organization prompt, borrowing insights from~\citep{yang2023large}.
+We leverage powerful LLMs to optimize the organizational prompt, borrowing insights from~\citep{yang2023large}.
 To do so, we introduce a dual-LLM framework to allow the multi-LLM-agent system to ponder and improve the organizational structure.
 Figure~\ref{Optimization framework} illustrates the architecture of our framework.
 It consists of two LLMs: \begin{itemize} \item {\bf LLM critic:} Inspired by the Actor-Critic method of reinforcement learning \cite{konda1999actor}, we introduce an LLM critic to evaluate the team's performance based on verbal feedback.
 The team critic takes as input the dialogue and action history of one episode.
-Then, the critic analyzes the input and reasons to extract and summarize the key steps that are believed to influence the performance in the episode.
+Then, the critic analyzes the input and reasons to extract and summarize the key steps that are believed to influence the performance.
 Also, the critic provides a textual evaluation of agents' behaviors and the ranking of their leadership.
-Note that the critic in our method is different from~\citet{zhang2023controlling} where the critic is a centralized controller offering suggestions to each agent.
-See the prompts in Appendix~\ref{sec:prompt}. \item {\bf LLM coordinator:} The LLM coordinator takes as input the outputs of the LLM critic as well as cost metrics of previous episodes from the environment.
-It reflects on these data and generates thoughts based on the analysis of the past episodes.
-The coordinator then generates three distinct new prompts and chooses the best out of them.
-For more details please refer to Appendix~\ref{sec:prompt}. \end{itemize} For each new organization prompt, we run for one episode following the new organizational structure and then return the dialogue and action history to the critic.
-By alternating between criticizing and reflecting on current structure, the framework discovers more effective, novel organizational structures with \emph{self-improvement}.
+See the prompts in Appendix~\ref{sec:prompt} and technical details (including the ranking criteria) in Appendix~\ref{sec:critic:outputs}. \item {\bf LLM coordinator:} The LLM coordinator takes as input the outputs of the LLM critic as well as cost metrics (time to task completion and communication cost) of previous episodes from the environment.
+It reflects on these data and generates thoughts based on the analysis of the past episodes and the initial examples.
+With the reflection of organizational prompts and their performance, the coordinator proposes a new and different organizational prompt for the next episode.
+Please refer to Appendix~\ref{sec:prompt} for the prompts and Appendix~\ref{sec:definitions} for the details of reflection. \end{itemize} For each new organizational prompt, we run for one episode and then return the dialogue and action history to the critic.
+By criticizing and reflecting on the prompts iteratively, the framework discovers more effective, novel organizational structures with \emph{self-improvement}.